LacledesLAN/gamesvr-ioquake3/server-cvars.md

 If you have custom maps or any custom files, the client needs to be able to download them.
 To prevent a client downloading files from interfering with function and performance with the server, its best to use a web server to host the files for download.
 The only variable that needs to be changed is the sc_dlURL.
-This feature was not original part of quake 3 arena and was added to ioquake.
+This feature was not original part of Quake 3 arena and was added to ioQuake.
 A good explanation of this feature can be found in the [openarena wiki](https://openarena.fandom.com/wiki/Manual/Automatic_downloading).

 ## Bot Cvars